-Ripmo GX Eagle Factory Mountain Bike
+Why We Like The Ripmo GX Eagle Factory Mountain Bike

 Ibis nailed the geometry on the first Ripmo, so the V2 only sees minor tweaks to give the bike some extra stability when the trail points downhill.
 This comes in the form of a 1-degree slacker head tube angle, moving to 64.9-degrees compared to 65.9 on the original model.
-The reach is also increased by a few millimeters, rounding things off with a nicely modern 475mm on a size large.
-These numbers let you open it up a bit more on high-speed descents, but maintain the same lively handling and precise cornering the Ripmo was famous for.
+The reach is also increased by a few millimeters, rounding things off with a nice modern 475mm on a size large.
+These numbers let us open it up a bit more on high-speed descents, but maintain the same lively handling and precise cornering the Ripmo was famous for.

-- Equipped with top-of-the-line 2021 Fox Factory suspension
+- Built with top-of-the-line Fox Factory suspension

 - GX Eagle drivetrain offers crisp, reliable shifting

 - 2.6in tire clearance for taming trail obstacles

 ViewSelecting an option will reload the available reviews on the page

 Sorry, we don’t currently have any of those types of reviews for this product.